Cray-HPE/docs-csm/install/create_application_node_config_yaml.md

     {"Source":"uan01","SourceRack":"x3000","SourceLocation":"u23","DestinationRack":"x3000","DestinationLocation":"u32","DestinationPort":"j39"},
     ```

     If the HMN Connections.json file is not available, then the HMN tab of SHCD spreadsheet will need to be used instead.
-In general, everything that does not follow the [SHCD/HMN Connections Rules](shcd_hmn_connections_rules.md) should be considered an [application node](../glossary.md#application-node), unless it is a `KVM`.
+The table below is equivalent to the [example hmn_connections.json output](#hmn-connections-example-output) above.

 | Source (J20) | Rack (K20) | Location (L20) | (M20) | Parent (N20) | (O20) | Port (P20) | Destination (Q20) | Rack (R20) | Location (S20) | (T20) | Port (U20) |
 | ------------ | ---------- | -------------- | ----- | ------------ | ----- | ---------- | ----------------- | ---------- | -------------- | ----- | ---------- |